 Features should outline what you are trying to implement in your project.
 Do you have some feature to share with your friends or view data from some API?
 That should all be included here.

 Tech stack should define which technologies you will be using to complete your project.
-The MERN stack is a common example: MongoDB, Express.js, React.js, and Node.js.
+The MERN stack is a common example: SQLite, Express.js, React.js, and Node.js.
 Also include any APIs or extra libraries/frameworks you will be using to complete your project.
 Additionally, your project must include at least one of: a significant backend or a significant frontend portion.

 Aside: Tech Stack Requirements

 A design component means that you must use at least one of (Figma, Adobe Illustrator, or any other design tool) to prototype, wireframe, and design your final project.
 For the wireframe, it should be LOFI, aka low fidelity.
 We are not looking for something that's final and very detailed, as long as the wireframe can convey your project idea and make people understand what you are doing.